Research themes and projects

 Monitoring of the spawning population

-Since the 1980s, this project has been dedicated to monitoring the reproductive characteristics of the spawning herring population within the Archipelago Sea.
 Over the years, the project has accumulated extensive and valuable long-term datasets pertaining to the herring population.
 These datasets are not only vital for advancing our scientific understanding but also serve as essential references for stakeholders, offering critical insights into the health and sustainability of Baltic herring stocks, which are pivotal for both local communities and the broader marine ecosystem.

 The project employs two primary methods for data collection:

-- Herring Sampling: Regular sampling of herring occurs at their spawning grounds.
+- Herring sampling: Regular sampling of herring occurs at their spawning grounds.
 This process involves the collection of approximately 1000 adult herring per year between April and July.
 The collected data includes standard length, weight, sex, maturity stage, gonad weight, and age.

 In addition to standard measurements, the project maintains records of atypical observations.
 These include the identification and tracking of Corynosoma-parasite occurrences, gonad abnormalities, and otolith abnormalities.